 In the case of Bitcoin v.
 Ethereum, because Bitcoin has a more demanding proof-of-work, it takes longer to add a block to the Bitcoin blockchain then it does to Ethereum’s.
 A new block is added about every 10 minutes to the Bitcoin blockchain.
 However, in Ethereum’s case, a block is added every 15 seconds.

 If you would like to know more about mining and hashing visit: What is Bitcoin Mining

 Nevertheless, Block height is a relevant detail for many reasons.
 One reason is that there is credibility in the size of a blockchain.
 The length of a blockchain is important because it is one of the details that demonstrates that the participating networks are in agreement about the legitimacy of certain blockchains.

 Consensus and block height, are in some ways two sides of the same coin.
 A central part of the Satoshi Nakamoto’s vision for Bitcoin’s blockchain was to use a hash function that was computationally difficult enough that not every node would to be able to come up with the target hash.

-For more on network consensus go here.
+For more on the network, consensus go here.

 As a result, the block height increases as nodes concur on a specific blockchain.
-So, if example, if someone were to forge a Bitcoin blockchain, they would have to compete with the current block height of the authentic currency; this is essentially impossible.
+So, for example, if someone were to forge a Bitcoin blockchain, they would have to compete with the current block height of the authentic currency; this is essentially impossible.
 Given the computational power necessary for mining Bitcoin, fabricating a fake blockchain would require an almost incalculable about of energy and processing power.